TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    .. method:: readlines(hint=-1)

-      Read and return a list of lines from the stream.  *hint* can be specified to control the number of lines read: no more lines will be read if the total size (in bytes/characters) of all lines so far exceeds *hint*.
+      Read and return a list of lines kutoka the stream.  *hint* can be specified to control the number of lines read: no more lines will be read if the total size (in bytes/characters) of all lines so far exceeds *hint*.